HarryFosterCU/Exact-Analysis-of-Heterogeneous-Moran-Processes-in-Climate-Cooperation/src/README.md

     return 1 + (omega * payoff_vector)
 ```

-Now contribution_vector is a parameter of this fitness function.
-As the
-public goods game is a key focus of this library, there is functionality
+As the public goods game is a key focus of this library, there is functionality
-to calculate contributions according to certain rules.
-There are two ways to
-do this.
-If our contribution vector is to be a deterministic value we use:
+to calculate a contribution_vector for this function.
+We will calculate a
+linear contribution vector:

 ```python
 M = 12